na-na-hi/renget/archive/MaestroBots.md

 ->I tend to do bots in bursts, so don't expect the list to update frequently.
 Forgive me for being lazy.<-

+-> 09/20 - If you are still checking this page for updates just know that I won't be able to release cards for a while, at least until early October.
+Regardless, I will still try to release bots on CAI since I don't have access to my main computer with ST installed.
+If any anons want to help out with making the cards until then  (converting CAI defs to ST cards), let me know.<-

 -> 08/08 - SO, I got a bunch of OCs at the ready.
 But I promised myself to release them in an equal amount of Nikke cards to motivate myself to create them.
 But the main issue is: I like Nikke too much.
-I open the game to double-check the defs/lore and end up getting lost on playing.
+I open the game to double-check the defs/lore and end up playing rather than double-checking.
 My bad.
 P.S.
 My score on the Barbeque Minigame is 10,400.<-

--> 06/29 - NIKKE Lorebook released in a raw, unfinished state.
-After several crashes with the lorebook not saving, I decided to release it without the characters.
-I urge (you) to send feedback on it as this is my first time creating a lorebook.
-Apologies for the wait. <-

 ->Feel free to send feedback, logs, or whatever here : MaestroBurner@proton.me<-